gdm413229/swwmgz_m/ExtendedLore.md

 Hollow timeline ("real world"):

-- 1992: Waratsuki Emimaru is born.
+- February 29, 1992: Waratsuki Emimaru is born.
 - August of 2021: Hollow begins.
 - September of 2021: Hollow ends.
 The "Convergence Event" happens, the real world is destroyed.
 Waratsuki Emimaru becomes The Grinning Man.